-The GrandKids Arts Education series moves the arts beyond entertainment to provide professionally produced, enriched learning opportunities for students through professional music, dance and theatre performances at The Grand Opera House.
-Since 1996 the GrandKids program has introduced the arts to more than 170,000 students from throughout Central Georgia.
+Our GrandKids Arts Education series moves the arts beyond entertainment to provide professionally produced, enriched learning opportunities for students through performances by acclaimed professional companies at The Grand Opera House.
+Since 1996 the GrandKids program has introduced the arts to nearly 200,000 students from throughout Central Georgia.

 All performances last for approximately one hour.
 Tickets are $7, general admission.
 To purchase tickets, call Nikki Vincent, GrandKids Coordinator (478) 301-5461 (weekdays from 10 a.m. to 5 p.m.); or download the ticket order form here.